 | Pass Rates Comparison First Time Candidates|

-Q: I have a criminal record, should I still consider taking the HIT program?
+Q: I have a criminal record, should I still consider taking the HIT degree program?

 A: It completely depends on what your criminal record is for and how long ago it was.
 Having a record does not preclude you from completing the HIT program or from sitting for your RHIT credential.
 However, it may preclude you from Professional Practice Experience (PPE) placements or future employment.
 Your best bet is to talk with Jonathan Eastabrooks before you decide to start the program to find out what your options are.

 Q: Does the TCC HIT degree program have an Advisory Committee?

 A: Yes - we have a very active Advisory Committee that meets bi-annually.
 Membership on our advisory committe includes individuals from the following local employers:

 - St. Joseph Medical Center

 - Western State Hospital